craftcms/cms/docs/extend/element-types.md

 ### Editor HUDs

-To make your elements editable via Element Editor HUDs when double-clicked on within the index page or relation fields, add a `getIsEditable()` method to your element class, which returns whether the current user has permission to edit the element:
+To make your elements editable via Element Editor HUDs when double-clicked on an element within the index page or relation fields, add a `getIsEditable()` method to your element class, which returns whether the current user has permission to edit the element:

 ```php
 public function getIsEditable(): bool